 Method Complaints about Medical Care - Contact Information CALL 855-833-8125 Calls to this number are free.
 Representatives are available Monday - Friday, 8:00 a.m. - 8:00 p.m.
 (Representatives are available 7 days a week, 8:00 a.m. - 8:00 p.m. from October 1 - March 31).
-Member Services also has free language interpreter services available. ТТҮ 855-833-8125 Calls to this number are free.
+Member Services also has free language interpreter services available.
+TTY 855-833-8125 Calls to this number are free.
 Representatives are available Monday - Friday, 8:00 a.m. - 8:00 p.m.
 (Representatives are available 7 days a week, 8:00 a.m. - 8:00 p.m. from October 1 - March 31).
 Member Services also has free language interpreter services available.
 FAX 617-897-0805 WRITE WellSense Senior Care Options (HMO D-SNP) Member Grievances Department 529 Main Street, Suite 500 Charlestown, MA 02129 MEDICARE WEBSITE You can submit a complaint about WellSense Senior Care Options (HMO D-SNP) directly to Medicare.
-To submit an online complaint to Medicare go to medicare.gov/MedicareComplaintForm/home.aspx .
+To submit an online complaint to Medicare, go to www.medicare.gov/MedicareComplaintForm/home.aspx .

-Where to send a request asking us to pay the cost for medical care or a drug you have received
+Where to send a request asking us to pay our the cost for medical care or a drug you have received

-For more information on situations in which you may need to ask us for reimbursement or to pay a bill you have received from a provider, see Chapter 6 (Asking us to pay a bill you have received for covered medical services or drugs).
+If you have received a bill or paid for services (such as a provider bill) that you think we should pay for, you may need to ask us for reimbursement or to pay the provider bill.
+See Chapter 6 (Asking us to pay a bill you have received for covered medical services or drugs).